 CERS handles power contracting issues stemming from the 2001 electrical power crisis in California.
 Staff oversee management of long-term energy contracts we entered into during the crisis to provide electricity to customers of California’s investor-owned utilities.
 Visit California Energy Resources Scheduling for more information.

-The Delta Conveyance Office (DCO) is responsible for overseeing the Delta Conveyance Design and Construction Authority (DCA), the entity established to design and construct WaterFix.
+The Delta Conveyance Office (DCO) is responsible for overseeing the Delta Conveyance Design and Construction Authority (DCA), the entity established to design and construct a Delta conveyance solution.
 DCO’s role is to ensure that the project meets DWR’s standards for safety, operation, and maintenance; review and approve budgets, construction bid documents, and as-built plans; and make sure the project complies with the agreement between DWR and the DCA.
-Visit the California WaterFix website for more information.

 DOE experts perform engineering and construction management on a wide variety of water infrastructure systems and elements.
 These include dams, reservoirs, bridges, buildings, canals, tunnels, pipelines, roads, pumping and powerplants, flood protection facilities, environmental enhancement projects, and facilities to improve water quality and supply.
 Visit Engineering & Construction for more information.

 DES helps us comply with State and federal environmental rules that affect SWP operations and water management programs.
 Division experts negotiate solutions and develop strategies to avoid or reduce adverse effects on the environment that could result from water management activities.
 Staff develop criteria for fish protective facilities, coordinate with other State and federal agencies on mitigation programs, and conduct a variety of fish and wildlife studies, including many in the ecologically sensitive Sacramento-San Joaquin Delta.
 Visit Environmental Services for more information.